 By now you’re aware that the content on your website and blog serves a greater purpose.
 Content doesn’t just exist because you “have” to write it.
 Content creation and marketing is a must if you want to draw people to your business.

-It’s an effective way to turn followers into customers.
-And you do that by producing both informative or promotional content.
+Writing is an effective way to turn followers into customers.
+Writing both informative and promotional content.
 So which type are you writing?
 What are your reasons for writing it?
 And when should you write it?
 (And when we say “write,” we're using it as a collective term for producing any type of content, including videos and infographics.)

-In this article, we’ll nail down the differences between informational and promotional content and give you tips on the best ways to write both.
+So, what is promotional writing vs informational content?
+In this article, we’ll nail down the differences between them and give you tips on the best ways to write both.

 Have a new ebook or course releasing soon?
 Offering free trials for a new skin-care line?
 Promotional content talks about your products and services, notifying followers and readers about them with the intent of marketing those products or services to not only draw in current followers as customers but gain new followers searching for your product.